r3fang/SnapATAC/examples/10X_brain_5k/README.md

 > x.sp = addBmatToSnap(x.sp, bin.size=5000, num.cores=1);
 ```

-**Step 3.
+<a name="make_binary"></a>**Step 3.
 Matrix binarization**
 We will convert the cell-by-bin count matrix to a binary matrix.
 Some items in the count matrix have abnormally high coverage perhaps due to the alignment errors.
-Therefore, we next remove 0.1% items of the highest coverage in the count matrix and then convert the remaining non-zero values to 1.
+Therefore, we next remove 0.1% items of the highest coverage in the count matrix and then convert the remaining non-zero items to 1.

 ```R
 > x.sp = makeBinary(x.sp, mat="bmat");
 ```

-**Step 4.
-Bin filtration (SnapATAC)**
+<a name="bin_filter"></a>**Step 4.
+Bin filtering**
 First, we filter out any bins overlapping with the ENCODE blacklist to prevent from potential artifacts.

 ```R